Skip to main content

 API reference

-For detailed documentation of all features and configuration options, head to the ParallelExtractTool API reference or the Parallel extract reference.
+For detailed documentation, head to the ParallelExtractTool API reference or the Parallel Extract reference.